Medium/opensource/sign-ocla.md

 Rationale
 ---------

 In an older time, this sort of agreement might have been collected in paper form.
-You might have been asked to physically sign a piece of paper and then send it into an organization (perhaps physically or as a fax), which would in turn keep it in a real filing cabinet.
+You might have been asked to sign a piece of paper and then send it into an organization (perhaps physically or as a fax), which would in turn keep it in a real filing cabinet.

 We no longer live in that time.